jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 *From "The 22 Immutable Laws of Marketing" - The Law of Focus*

-**Side Note:** Designers should learn sales.
+**Side Note:** All designers should think about learning sales (and not just the salespeople at a firm.)
 Not the "car salesman" kind of sales, but the educational, question asking, problem uncovering sales.
 A lot of the times, the client isn't willing to accept a "better idea" because they can't or don't want to understand the concept.
 A good designer might give them an alternate solution.
 But the best designers who have the experience, will ensure that any misunderstandings are equalized before proposing alternatives.
 I'll write a piece on how designers can do this in the future.